glawb45/Data-Engineering-25/README.Docker.md

 ### Building and running your application

 When you're ready, start your application by running:
-`docker compose up --build`.
+`docker compose up --d`.

+Wait for Kafka to initialize

+`sleep 30`

+Verify all services are running with the following command:
+`docker ps`

-Your application will be available at http://localhost:8000.
+Your application will be available at http://localhost:9092.

 ### Deploying your application to the cloud